grafana/k6/CONTRIBUTING.md

 3. Create a pull request!

+4. Sign the [Contributor License Agreement](https://cla-assistant.io/loadimpact/k6) (the process is integrated with the pull request flow through cla-assistant.io)

-4. We will discuss implementation details until everyone is happy, then a maintainer will merge it.
+5. We will discuss implementation details until everyone is happy, then a maintainer will merge it.

 Development setup
 -----------------